-In recognition of Mental Health Month, the May edition of the Promise Leader Newsletter is proud to feature Promise Leaders bringing Youth Mental Health First Aid training to their communities.
+In recognition of Mental Health Month, we are proud to feature Promise Leaders bringing Youth Mental Health First Aid training to their communities.

 Youth Mental Health First Aid (YMHFA) is an in-person training that teaches you how to help young people developing a mental illness or in a crisis.
 The training covers:

 - 5-step action plan to assess a situation and help

 - Impact of mental and substance use disorders

 - Local resources and where to turn for help

 “The need for mental health awareness is critical and what better way to build awareness than in my own community.”Amy, Promise Leader